Health Across the Lifespan: Mental Health (10197.1)

 Moderation

 Moderation will be undertaken for assessment items to ensure that marking is fair and consistent.
-Moderation will take place in line with the faculty of health guidelines and the University assessment procedures document https://www.canberra.edu.au/Policies/PolicyProcedure/Index/369
+Moderation processes are in line with the Faculty of Health guidelines and the University Assessment Procedures https://www.canberra.edu.au/Policies/PolicyProcedure/Index/369

 Late submissions will only be accepted for a limited period.
-If more than one late submission is made within that period, only the first late submission will be accepted for marking and may be subject to penalties as detailed in the Assessment Procedures.
+If more than one late submission is made within that period, only the first late submission will be accepted for marking and may be subject to penalties as detailed in the the Assessment Procedures

 Learner engagement

-In order to get the most out of your studies, it is strongly recommended that you plan your time commitments, actively engage in discussions (online or face-to-face) and work with your peers as part of your study.
-The amount of time you will need to spend on the study in this unit will depend on a number of factors including your prior knowledge, learning skill level and learning style.
-Nevertheless, in planning your time commitments you should note that for a 3 credit point unit the total notional workload over the semester or term is assumed to be 150 hours.
+In order to get the most out of your studies, it is strongly recommended that you plan your time commitments, actively engage in class discussions (online or face-to-face) and work with your peers as part of your study.
+The amount of time you will need to spend on study in this unit will depend on a number of factors including your prior knowledge, learning skill level and learning style.

-All Bachelor of Nursing students is expected to undertake up to 5 hours per week per unit of directed/self-directed learning (SDL) related to content engagement, assessment preparation, clinical learning or revision in addition to their timetabled unit contact (ie. lectures, workshops, tutorials).
+All Bachelor of Nursing students are expected to undertake up to five (5) hours per week per unit of directed/self-directed learning (SDL) related to content engagement, assessment preparation, clinical learning or revision in addition to their timetabled unit contact (i.e., lectures, workshops, tutorials).

 Inclusion and engagement

-Any student with a reasonable adjustment plan (RAP) is asked to contact inclusion@canberra.edu.au to discuss any reasonable adjustments that may be required for clinical placement.
+Any student with a reasonable adjustment plan (RAP) is asked to contact Inclusion@canberra.edu.au to discuss any reasonable adjustments that may be required for PEP.

 Participation requirements

-It is expected that students participate in all learning opportunities in this unit.
+It is expected that students will participate in all learning opportunities in this unit.
 This is inclusive of all timetabled activities.
-Assessment items are linked to the unit learning outcomes, the NMBA Registered Nurse Standards for Practice and professional codes.
-Therefore, all students are expected to attend and actively participate in all learning activities scheduled for this unit.
+Assessment items are linked to the unit learning outcomes, the NMBA Registered Nurse standards for practice and professional codes.
+Therefore, all students are required to attend and actively participate in all learning activities scheduled for this unit.
 Student can self-select their preferred classes via the Allocate+ system.

 Required IT skills